SteveJustin1963/tec-SCOPE/README.md

 - **MDR0**: `0x03` (Disable index, x4 quadrature, free-running).
 - **MDR1**: `0x00` (4-byte counter, counting enabled, no flags).

-### Example Code Sequence:

-This setup
-- ignores the **INDEX/** pin
-- and allows the counter to start with either
-- a specified value
-- or a cleared state.
+### Pseudocode to configure LS7366R

 ```
-// Pseudocode to configure LS7366R
+// ignores the **INDEX/** pin
+// and allows the counter to start with either
+// a specified value
+// or a cleared state.

 // Function to write a single byte to a register
 Function singleByteWrite(register, value):